-New research has found that people experience more intense envy when the person they envy is better off socially (for example in terms having more influence or respect), rather than better off materially (for example by having more money or a nicer house).
+New research has found that people experience more intense status envy than material envy.
+That is, their sense of envy was stronger when the object of that envy was better off socially (for example in terms having more influence or respect), rather than better off materially (for example by having more money or a nicer house).

 Most previous research on envy has focused on its objective aspects, like income inequality.
 The current study aimed to redress this imbalance by looking at how envy is related to social status.